vkakerbeck/tbp.monty/docs/overview/glossary.md

 # Pose

 An object's location and orientation (in a given reference frame).
-The location can for example be x, y, z coordinates and the orientation can be represented as a quaternion, Euler angles or rotation matrix.
+The location can for example be x, y, z coordinates and the orientation can be represented as a quaternion, Euler angles, or a rotation matrix.

 **displacement:** The spatial difference between two locations.
 In 3D space, this would be a 3D vector.